sahilwaje23/Inheritance2k24/CodeCrackers.md

 SafarMitra is exclusively designed for college students who want to share taxis for daily commutes, reducing travel costs while ensuring a comfortable and secure ride.

-Let me know if you need any changes! 🚀

 <details>
 <summary>Table of Contents</summary>